lizardbeans/sdvx-diy/README.md

 </tr>
 </tbody></table>

-**Also you have to connect the encoders to the VUSB pin for the 5v input**
+**Also you have to connect the encoders to the VUSB pin to get the 5v input**

 ## Assembly / Building the controller